dhanesh-kh/content-management/docker.md

 	- Look for settings Intel VT-x or AMD-V and enable.
 	- Save settings & exit BIOS
 - Internet connection with administrative priveleges
+- Virtual machine platform (hyper-v) or virtualization on Windows enabled

+## Installation Procedure

+- Open a terminal as Administrator (such as PowerShell)
+- Type the command **`wsl --install`** and hit enter
+- By default, Ubuntu distribution is installed
+- Restart PC if needed
+- Setup username & password for your Ubuntu distribution
+- Launch Ubuntu terminal by clicking dropdown option in your default terminal